Recurrent Inference Machine for Medical Image Registration: Experiments

 \textbf{Experiment 2: Inclusion of Hidden States}

 Unlike most related works utilizing the original RIM framework \citep{lonning2019recurrent,sabidussi2021recurrent} where two levels of hidden states are considered, we explored the impact of modifying or even turning off hidden states.
-In our implementation of convolutional GRU, at most two levels of hidden states $\boldsymbol{h}_t^1$ and $\boldsymbol{h}_t^2$ are considered following most of recent works using RIM \citep{lonning2019recurrent,sabidussi2021recurrent,sabidussi2023dtirim}.
-Two hidden states were supposed to have the same channels as in their corresponding convolutional GRU, where in this study, the channels were set to be $[16, 16]$ for 3D \textbf{OASIS} and $[32,16]$ for \textbf{mSASHA }after taking the VRAM consumption into account.
-From this experiment, all experiments were implemented on the validation split for both datasets.
+In our implementation of convolutional GRU, at most two levels of hidden states $\boldsymbol{h}_t^1$ and $\boldsymbol{h}_t^2$ are considered, following recent works using RIM \citep{lonning2019recurrent,sabidussi2021recurrent,sabidussi2023dtirim}.
+Both hidden states were configured with 32 channels in their corresponding convolutional GRU layers.
+All experiments in this ablation study were performed in the validation split. {We present the results for OASIS and NLST as they represent distinct imaging modalities (brain MRI and lung CT) and registration scenarios}.